Assessments - what you can expect

 We’re committed to making sure that all job applicants are treated fairly and with respect, irrespective of an applicants actual or assumed background including age, disability, gender reassignment, marriage and civil partnership, race (including nationality and national and ethnic origins), religion or belief, sex, pregnancy or maternity and sexual orientation.

 As a member of The Employers' Forum on Disability, we are committed to becoming disability-confident.
 We’ll be happy to discuss with you any reasonable adjustments needed to adapt our process for you fairly.
-Please visit our recruitment queries page if you wanted to contact us.
+Please visit our recruitment queries page if you want to contact us.

 Preparing for your interview